Geet-George/JOANNE/.github/ISSUE_TEMPLATE/raise-issue.md

 ---
-name: Raise issue / Request feature
+name: Raise issue
-about: Suggest an idea for this project
+about: What bug did you encounter?
 title: ''
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**What is the issue you are facing?
 Please describe.**
 Please give a clear and concise description of what the problem is.
 For example, _When I try to [...]
 Level-2 data files, the program shows an error that [...]_